ShalinTimalsina/LAMP-Wordpress-Setup/README.md

 <img src="Screenshots/wordpress-site-page.png" alt="Live WordPress Site" />
 </details>

-- Sometime, it just doesn't show the Website but the `dashboard` also.
+- Sometimes, we can see the top horizontal bar, and it includes the `Dashboard` option.
-- Browsr from a `Private` or Another `Browser` in that case.
+- Browse from a `Private` or use a different `Browser` in that case.